computational-psychology/mlds/README.rst

 Contents
 ========

+It contains:

-It contains a python implementation that wraps the
-R package MLDS.
+- a python implementation that wraps the R package MLDS.
 This wrapper makes easier to analyse the data obtained in MLDS experiments.
 It also provides the extra functionality to using multi-thread, making the bootstrap calculation much faster.

-It also contains:

 - utilities for designing MLDS experiments (method of triads and quadruples)
-- functions to simulate an observer performing an MLDS experiment.
+- functions to simulate an observer performing an MLDS experiment (so far only for the method of triads).

 Requirements